Everybody wants their piece of the pie.

 Impression Share = actual impressions / total eligible impressions

 So why is this metric important?
 It’s the perfect tool to identify missed opportunity within your account.
-While most of the metrics Google gives us in AdWords help to gauge how our campaigns are performing currently, impression share tells us how much more we could do.
+While most of the metrics Google gives us in Google Ads help to gauge how our campaigns are performing currently, impression share tells us how much more we could do.

 I always stress that impression share is not a “good vs. bad” type of metric, the way something like Quality Score can be evaluated.
 Instead, it’s all about identifying opportunity.
 A low search impression share isn’t necessarily a bad thing; it simply means that a campaign has a lot of opportunity remaining.